Twenty-Ninth in a Series

 Copyright ©2019 for historical arrangement and original content by Matthew L. Chaney, Four Walls Publishing

-The radio show to become known as Grand Ole Opry began Nov.
+The radio show to become known as Grand Ole Opry was born Nov.
 28, 1925, on newbie station WSM in Nashville—according to official version.
 But the show’s actual genesis appears to have occurred earlier, particularly the Nov.
 5 broadcast from Ryman Auditorium.

-Thursday evening, Nov.
-5, a mass of people gathered in downtown Nashville for the annual Policemen’s Benefit.
-Many people came because of WSM, for its old-time music and promotion of the event.
-Rising banjoist Uncle Dave Macon headlined, hilarious talent, and WSM would broadcast live.
-Six thousand fans jammed inside Ryman until doors closed on a couple thousand still outside.
+A mass gathered in downtown Nashville that Thursday evening, for the annual Policemen’s Benefit.
+Many people came because of WSM, its old-time music and promotion of the event.
+Hilarious Uncle Dave Macon headlined with his banjo talent, and reportedly 6,000 fans jammed inside Ryman, hardly bigger than a dairy barn.
+A couple thousand remained outside.

 The show began, carried three hours, and the crowd cheered throughout.
 “It was a miscellaneous program of music, instrumental, song and comedy…,” The Tennessean reported, “presenting a range from the finest touches in the classical to the old-time ‘break-down,’ and most ‘scientific jazz.’ ”

 “Uncle Dave Macon [was] introduced as the ‘struttingest strutter that ever strutted a strut,’ either with his banjo, guitar or laryngeal equipment.
 Uncle Dave confessed to some embarrassment in being transplanted from a home far back in the country to the stage, without a big wood fireplace in which to expectorate and throw things.
 Some of the numbers presented jointly by himself and Mr. [Sid] Harkreader were: Turkey In The Straw, Sugar Walks Down The Street, Ain’t Goin’ to Rain No Mo’, Don’t Reckon Twill Happen Again, and Go Way Mule.”